 Country: Uganda, DRC

 Wildlife in the Rwenzori Mountains varies with differences in altitude, as well.
-The Rwenzori Mountains’ National Park recorded that there are over 70 mammals.
+The Rwenzori Mountains National Park recorded that there are over 70 mammals.
 Animals you’re likely to come across here include chimpanzees, elephants, L’’Hoest’s monkeys, hyrax, and the duiker, as well as the Rwenzori Turaco.

 There are over 200 bird species, too, including the Olive pigeon, Alpine swift, Dusky Flycatcher, Rwenzori Olive Thrush, Rufous sparrow hawk, and Lanner Falcon.
 Others include the African Lammergeyer, Verreaux’s eagle, Green White-eye, Dartmouth Sunbird, Bamboo Warbler, and Western lemon dove, among many others.

 The Bwamba Pass is a 1,500-metre high trek atop the steep Northern Rwenzori Ridge.
-Here, the Abanya community will lead you over the mountains and through isolated villages to reach the Bamboo Forest.
+Here, the Abanya community will lead you over the mountains and isolated villages to reach the Bamboo Forest.
 From this point, you’ll be able to enjoy superb views of the Rift Valley.

 By the early twentieth century, the Rwenzori Mountain Range was still hugely unexplored and its peaks unclimbed.
 During then, Uganda was a large region filled with dense forests, malaria-infested swamps, and lakes.
 Luigi Di Savoia, an ancient Duke of Abruzzi, began pondering about climbing the Rwenzori Mountains.

 Luigi had previously reached the highest peaks of Mount Saint Elias (Alaska).
 He departed for Uganda with his scientific expedition in 1906, accompanied by J. Brocherel, C. Ollier, and J. Petigax.
-He was able to reach the loftiest peak, climbing 5,109 metres high.
+He was able to reach the loftiest peak, climbing 5,109 meters high.
 Luigi di Savoia named this peak ‘Margherita’ after an Italian Queen who had financed his expedition.

 The Basongora are the second-largest tribe in Kasese.
 They largely occupy the lowlands of the Rwenzori Mountains, concentrated in areas like Ibuga, Muhokya, Hima, Katwe, Nyakatonzi, and Hamukungu.